brightspot/react-examples/graphql-schema-versioning/README.md

 Run Codegen once more and there will be an error that there is no field for the specified removed field that the query `graphql-schema-versioning/app/src/components/MovieQuery.graphql` is asking for.

 This is bad practice, when new GraphQL fields are added, it's expected to leave the old ones behind, deprecate them and simply change the data requested.
-There should only be additions to new fields and then updating the query for the new field, check with graphql-inspector and if all is well, running Codegen and then update the application.
+There should only be additions to new fields and then updating the query for the new field, check with graphql-inspector and if all is well, run Codegen and then update the application.

-GraphQL unlike REST APIs gives us the ability to stay up to date on new fields but not have the need to change the code unless there is a need for the new fields and one can simply adjust the query.
+GraphQL unlike REST APIs gives us the ability to easily track new fields added or removed to the schema.

 ## Troubleshooting

 Having issues running the example application?
 Refer to the [Common Issues](/README.md) section in the respository README for assistance.

 Only one file downloaded when running the schemas script?
 There is only one schema at the endpoint.
-Be sure to go into Brightspot => **Menu** => **Admin** => **APIS** and save your **Movie Endpoint**.
+Be sure to go into Brightspot &rarr; **Menu** &rarr; **Admin** &rarr; **APIS** and save your **Movie Endpoint**.